vonfalk/storm-javavis/doc/05-Libraries/02-GUI/index.md

 backends.
 If this is an issue, or a suspected issue, it is possible to enable one or more workarounds that make the part of the GUI library that calls OpenGL behave a bit more closely to a "regular" program.
-This is done automatically by the GUI library where issues are known beforehand, but as not all combinations of hardware and software have been tested, there might be situations that the GUI library are unaware of.
+This is done automatically by the GUI library where issues are known beforehand, but as not all combinations of hardware and software have been tested there might be situations that the GUI library are unaware of.

 The following workarounds are available: